rtiangha/torzu-emu/README.md

 ## Compatibility

-The emulator is capable of running most commercial games at full speed, provided you meet the [necessary hardware requirements](http://web.archive.org/web/20240130133811/https://yuzu-emu.org/help/quickstart/#hardware-requirements).
+The emulator is capable of running most commercial games at full speed, provided you meet the [necessary hardware requirements](http://web.archive.org/web/20240130133811/https://torzu-emu.org/help/quickstart/#hardware-requirements).

-It runs most Nintendo Switch games released until the date of the Yuzu takedown.
+It runs most Nintendo Switch games released until the date of the Torzu takedown.

 ## Goals